-Coop Les Racines de l’Île is a new small-scale farm in L’Île-Bizard, Montreal (Tiohtià:ke*)
+Coop Les Racines de l’Île is a young small-scale farm in L’Île-Bizard, Montreal (Tiohtià:ke*)

 Our objective: To grow vegetables from a biointensive and regenerative agriculture that uses no herbicides, no GMOs and no chemical pesticides, and provide fresh produce to local communities – starting with you!